NjoguAngela/Autolib-Dataset_EDA-Hypothesis-testing/README.md

 The code can run in any software that can read code in the python language.

 ## Contact details
-If you wish to reach out to me to offer critics about the code, feel free to reach out to me through this github profile.
+If you wish to reach out to me to offer critic or advice about the code, feel free to reach out to me through this github profile.